johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -list-bookmarks-json** \[-preserve-actions] **in.pdf**

-Print bookmark data to Standard Output in JSON format instead.
+Print bookmark data to standard output in JSON format instead.
 Here is a single entry in the JSON array of bookmarks:

 ```